 System Design Considerations

 There are several tasks that may be accomplished by a biometric mobile identification system.
 The primary ones include signal or image capture, signal or image processing, matching, and ultimately, an output decision that indicates an action to be taken by the operator.
-This action is based on an applicationspecific decision process.
-2 illustrates typical combinations of these tasks across four basic configurations that can be used to divide the workload up between the Mobile ID device and a networked system.
+This action is based on an application-specific decision process.
+Figure 2 illustrates typical combinations of these tasks across four basic configurations that can be used to divide the workload up between the Mobile ID device and a networked system.
 The functions shown below the ‘network’ are not included in the mobile device in that particular configuration.